klmnden/azure-docs.tr-tr/articles/cognitive-services/Content-Moderator/text-moderation-quickstart-dotnet.md

     /// <remarks>Relative paths are ralative the execution directory.</remarks>
     private static string OutputFile = "TextModerationOutput.txt";

-Bu Hızlı Başlangıç için çıktı oluşturmak için aşağıdaki metni kullandık:
+Bu Hızlı Başlangıç için çıktı oluşturmak için aşağıdaki metni kullanılır:

 > [!NOTE]
-> Aşağıdaki örnek metin geçersiz sosyal güvenlik numarası kasıtlıdır.
-Amacı iletmek örnek giriş ve çıkış biçimi sağlamaktır.
+> Aşağıdaki örnek metni geçersiz sosyal güvenlik numarası kasıtlıdır.
+Amacı, iletmek örnek giriş ve çıkış biçimi sağlamaktır.

     Is this a grabage or crap email abcdef@abcd.com, phone: 6657789887, IP: 255.255.255.255, 1 Microsoft Way, Redmond, WA 98052.
     These are all UK phone numbers, the last two being Microsoft UK support numbers: +44 870 608 4000 or 0344 800 2400 or
     0800 820 3300.
 Also, 999-99-9999 looks like a social security number (SSN).

-## <a name="add-code-to-load-and-evaluate-the-input-text"></a>Yük ve giriş metni değerlendirmek için kod ekleme
+## <a name="add-code-to-load-and-evaluate-the-input-text"></a>Yükleme ve giriş metni değerlendirmek için kod ekleyin

 Aşağıdaki kodu ekleyin **ana** yöntemi.